Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Might
 =====
-A measure of strength and physical fitness.

 Might determines one's effectiveness at swinging a weapon or parrying incoming blows.
-For checks, Might may be used for shows of brute force, lifting power, or strenuous athleticism.
+For checks, Might may be used for shows of brute force, lifting power, or physical fitness.

 Load
 ----